 Building practitioners include registered and unregistered builders, private and municipal building surveyors, demolition contractors and some other specialist contractors.

-Anyone involved in a building project can make a complaint to the Building Practitioners Board or the Victorian Building Authority about the conduct of a building practitioner.
-The Board and the VBA take all complaints seriously.
-The Board or VBA will assess your complaint and determine if a formal investigation is necessary.
-Sometimes the complaint will be referred to another government body.
-This is because different government departments are responsible for different types of issues.
-The Board or VBA will let you know if it is referring your complaint elsewhere.
+Anyone involved in a building project can make a complaint to the Victorian Building Authority (VBA) about the conduct of a building practitioner.
+The VBA takes all complaints seriously and will assess your complaint and determine if a formal investigation is necessary.

 Victorian Civil and Administrative Tribunal